Good Trubble (WTF America)

 Although this is a level of public visibility that I have never desired (nor currently want) for myself, I do want my art to bring inspiration and comfort to as many people as it can.
 And I'll try my absolute hardest to make that possible.
 I have a platform now, and that fact does not escape me.
 But platform or no platform, I have - personally and professionally - dedicated my life to amplifying the voices of communities that need it.
 I have made it my job as an artist to speak empathy and compassion through art.
 That will not change.
 And that will always be where I direct my energies.

 I'm grateful for Ruby Bridges for her support and grace.
-I'm grateful for the endless and unparalleled support of my family and friends - and the love that everyone has shown me.
-I'm grateful to Gordon for entrusting me with his idea.
+I'm grateful for the endless and unparalleled support of my family and friends - and the love that everyone has shown.
 I'm grateful for my mentors and friends in the Black and Brown communities for their wisdom and guidance over the years, and for their continued enthusiasm and encouragement now.

 Most importantly, I'm grateful to the mothers who have messaged me, moved to tears.
 I'm grateful to have created something that is an inspiration to daughters, families, women, and men.
 I'm grateful for all of you who have told me your stories.
 I'm grateful for your kind words and the anecdotes.
 Those are why I do this.
 For the teachers, the parents, the partners, the advocates.
 The people fighting for change, and the people who see something in this art that they can use to capture a feeling - and have conversations with a little more ease.